lo-language/velo/docs/concepts.md

 ### Making Requests

-Depending on the instructions in her procedure, when she makes a request Rosie may or may not need to listen for a reply.
-If she wants to listen for a success reply, she creates a special temporary inbox (a **continuation**) just for this purpose and includes its address on the request, like a return address on an envelope.
+Depending on the instructions in her procedure, Rosie may or may not need to receive a reply when she makes a request.
+If she needs a reply, she creates a special temporary inbox (a **continuation**) just for this purpose and includes its address on the request, like a return address on an envelope.
 Likewise, if she wants to listen for a failure reply she creates a similar temporary inbox and includes its address on the request, as shown below.

 ![a request](images/concepts2.png "an exa request")

 Note:

-- Even if the worker listens for both replies she's guaranteed to only ever receive one or the other or neither – in no case will a request produce both a success reply and a failure reply.
+- Even if Rosie listens for both replies she's guaranteed to only ever receive one or the other or neither – in no case will a request produce both a success reply and a failure reply.
 - If the worker doesn't care about receiving a reply of either type, she can fire off the request without any reply addresses.
 - Without a reply address, the communication is one-way.

- Rosie is also very organized and when she starts working on a task she puts the message on a clean tray and keeps track of the state of the task separate from , and makes sure nothing from one task ever "leaks" into another.

 ![a suspended task](images/concepts3.png "a suspended request")

 Nested contexts.
-Do continuations have their own context?

 Now it may be the case that the worker's procedure says: in the course of handling a message, create a new inbox, and when you receive messages on it, perform a certain procedure.
 This has the effect of creating a new service in the context of the task.